ojuuji/rb.db/docs/readme.md

 `set_num` references either [`minifigs.fig_num`](#minifigs) or [`sets.set_num`](#sets).
 So this table contains inventories for both sets and minifigs.

+As for now, `minifigs` do not have multiple inventories, i.e. for minifig inventories `version` is always equal to `1`.

 On practice minifig inventories include only standard parts, i.e. they link only to `inventory_parts` table.
 As for the sets, they may include all three types of content, for example, [`COMCON002-1`](https://rebrickable.com/sets/COMCON002-1/).
 Nevertheless Rebrickable counts only standard parts and parts from minifigs in combined inventory of the main set.
 So does `rb.db` in [`part_stats.num_parts`](#part_stats) and elsewhere.

 ## inventory_minifigs